gbmhunter/blog/content/programming/build-systems-and-package-managers/a-c-c-build-system-package-manager-comparison.md

 The build systems are listed in alphabetical order.

+{{% warning %}}
 DISCLAIMER: I have had much experience with CMake and Makefiles, and moderate experience with autotools.
 For some of the other build systems, upon researching/testing for this comparison was the first time I had ever used or sometimes even heard of them.
+{{% /warning %}}

-The [GitHub repository mbedded-ninja/CppBuildSystemReview](https://github.com/mbedded-ninja/CppBuildSystemReview) contains a example/demo project for each build/packaging system mentioned below (one per folder).
+The [GitHub repository mbedded-ninja/CppBuildSystemReview](https://github.com/gbmhunter/CppBuildSystemReview) contains a example/demo project for each build/packaging system mentioned below (one per folder).
 In each folder, there is a `build.sh` bash script which should automatically run the build on a Linux system, provided you have the build system installed.

 ## The Opinionated TL;DR